ralphr123/ai-interviews-placeholder/README.md

 https://github.com/ai-interviews/ai-interview-sdk

 ## Server Repo
-Server (called by the SDK) that hosts the AI and speech service functionality for the SDK
+Server (called by the SDK) that hosts the AI and speech service functionality for the SDK.

 https://github.com/ai-interviews/sdk-server